mmore500/waves/blog/_posts/aria-lanea-blog.md

 ### Testing MABE2
 #### Words of Wisdom
 Throughout our testing journey, we have come to learn a lot about both the testing process and the intricacies of writing tests.
-We thought we would share a couple of nuggets of wisdom
+We thought we would share a couple of tips and tricks we learned from tackling testing this summer.

+1. When you first open up a file that you're going to test, it's okay not to understand everything that you see!
+Take a breath, read any documentation at the top of the file, and chose something that looks simple to start with (like a constructor!).
+Even if you don't end up testing that specific thing, it will give you confidence to approach the rest of the file.
+2. You don't need to understand how everything in the file works to start writing tests!
+Start with things that you understand, and as you work through their implementation, you will get more familiar with the code.
+3. On the other hand, if you are struggling to understand what a specific chunk of code is doing, don't be afraid to reach out and ask for help!
+It's better that you write useful tests after asking for help rather than writing tests that ultimately end up being useless because you understood the file wrong.
+4. f

+#### MABE2 Specific Advice
+Here are a couple of things that you might find helpful when testing MABE2 files!
+We have included some things to watch out for, but also some fixes to testing bugs that cropped up and gave us some issues.

+1.